Omikens/TAU_Java/README.md

 For a more complete list of the test runner's features, trial --help will provide options.
 A selection of features which can be enabled with these options include:

 - Colored output: red for failure, green for success (even on Windows!)
-- support for the ?subunit test-result protocol
+- support for the subunit test-result protocol
 - command-line control over the garbage collector (optionally collect between each test, or disable it)
 - test-order randomization, based on a random seed so the same order can be repeated
 - run your tests in a loop until they fail